Skip to main content

 How does OpenBao work?

 OpenBao works primarily with tokens and a token is associated to the client's policy.
 Each policy is path-based and policy rules constrains the actions and accessibility to the paths for each client.
 With OpenBao, you can create tokens manually and assign them to your clients, or the clients can log in and obtain a token.
-The illustration below displays OpenBao's core workflow.

 The core OpenBao workflow consists of four stages: